-The next books cover campaigns along the Ocean shore (Book Three), the invasions of Germany and Britain (Book Four) and the second invasion of Britain (Book Five).
+The next books cover campaigns along the shore of the Atlantic Ocean (Book Three), the invasions of Germany and Britain (Book Four) and the second invasion of Britain (Book Five).
 The sixth book offers descriptions of some hard fighting in the valley of the Meuse and a second invasion of Germany.
 Finally, the book dealing with the events in 52 BCE, is probably the most exciting one: it deals with the war against Vercingetorix.
 We read how the Roman lines of communication were almost cut off, about the siege of Bourges, about an unsuccessful attack on Gergovia, and finally about the siege of Alesia, which culminates in a remark about a thanksgiving of twenty days.
 (Book Eight, which describes mopping-up operations in 51 and 50, was later added by one of Caesar's colonels, Aulus Hirtius.)

 The structure of the description of the siege of Alesia illustrates Caesar's method.
 If we are to believe him, the outcome of the war depended on one single siege.
-This may have been correct, but the fact that fighting continued for two more years suggests that things may have been more complicated.
+This may have been correct, but the fact that fighting continued for two more years suggests that things may have been more complex.
 The outcome of the siege was - according to Caesar - decided on one single day; during that day, one single fight really mattered; and that clash fight was decided by one man, Julius Caesar, who appeared on the scene when things were going wrong.
 In other words, it was Caesar who personally won the fight, the battle, and the war.
 This is splendid propaganda.

 For centuries, the Gallic War has been the first real Latin text, written by a real Roman, for children who were trying to master the ancient language.
 Caesar's language is not very difficult indeed.
 Cicero says: